srebughini/ASALI/API/README.md

 # **ASALI: Modeling and beyond**
 The Asali version with **Application Programming Interface** is an open-source code developed for engineers, chemists and students working on the modeling of gas phase mixture.
 This version of Asali is very helpful for those who need a reliable, simple and perfoming library for the estimation of thermodynamic and transport properties of ideal gas mixture.
+Moreover, the [elapsed time comparison](https://github.com/srebughini/ASALI/tree/api/API/elapsedTimeComparison) can be helpful to select the correct programming language based on its performance.
-If you are looking for something more advanced and with higher performance, we suggest [OpenSMOKE++](https://www.opensmokepp.polimi.it/) and [Cantera](https://cantera.org/).
+However, if you are looking for something more advanced and more stable, we suggest [OpenSMOKE++](https://www.opensmokepp.polimi.it/) and [Cantera](https://cantera.org/).

 ## **1. Thermodynamic and transport properties**
 Let's go straight to the point!
 Asali library can estimate: